Internships

 Prerequisites for STCO 48300 (for-credit internships)

-4. The student must have completed a total of 12 hours in the major with a C or higher in each course, including:
+• have completed 12 hours in the major with a C or higher in each course, including:

 Requirements for Internship Credit (STCO 48300)

-1. The student must be enrolled in STCO 48300 during the same term in which the internship is being completed.
+• enroll in STCO 48300 during the same term as the internship.

-2. The student must complete a minimum of 75 hours in the approved internship per hour of academic credit to be earned up to a maximum of three hours in a semester.
-A total of six hours may be earned as Strategic Communication electives.
+• complete a minimum of 75 hours in the internship per academic hour to earn a maximum of three hours.
+A total of six hours may be earned as strategic communication electives.

-3. The student must be evaluated by their supervisor at midterm and the end of the semester.
+• be evaluated by their supervisor at midterm and semester’s end.

 • A description of the organization in which the internship was completed.